-The ECU therefore requires the service operator to nominate at least two representatives for licensing purposes.
+The Education and Care Unit therefore requires the service operator to nominate at least two representatives for licensing purposes.

-This is generally during the licence application process, although it may also occur at other times when the need to appoint new representatives does not coincide with a renewal of licence.
+This is generally done during the licence application process, although it may also occur at other times when the need to appoint new representatives does not coincide with a renewal of licence.
 In these situations, the 'Notification of change of details of service operator and/or licensee representatives' form is used.

-Who should be the licensee representative?
+Who should be the licensee representatives?